motapinto/marketplace-graphql-api/INSTRUCTIONS.md

 1. Run arangodb (docker-compose up -d arangodb)
 2. Build api (npm run build in /api/)
 3. Run tests (npm run test /api/)

+**Disclaimer**: This API does not have extensive validation and was developed as a learning project